-• Problem: The computer enters sleep mode (the sleep indicator turns on) immediately after the power-on self-test.
+• Problem: The computer enters sleep mode (the system-status indicator blinks slowly immediately after the power-on self-test.

 - The battery is charged. - The operating temperature is within the acceptable range.
-Refer to "Operating environment" on page
+Refer to "Operating environment" on page 13.

 If the battery is charged and the temperature is within range, have the computer serviced.